Seaslug (missile): LOPGAP

-The Fairey Aviation Company was at this time working on a missile project for the Ministry of Supply, Stooge.
+The Fairey Aviation Company at this time was working on a missile project for the Ministry of Supply, Stooge.
 Stooge was more like an armed drone aircraft than a missile.
 It was flown to a location in front of the target and then cruised toward it until its warhead was triggered by the operator.
 It was designed primarily to defeat kamikaze attacks at short range.
 Its low speed and manual guidance meant it was not useful for interceptions outside the immediate area of the ship, and thus did not meet the need for a longer-ranged missile capable of dealing with stand-off weapons.

 Accordingly, Fairey was ordered to stop work on Stooge in favour of LOPGAP.
 Development was slowed by the Air Ministry who were opposed to the project as it might take resources away from jet fighter production and a lack of urgency on the part of both the Admiralty and Ministry of Supply.

 A March 1945 report called for the first test launches of LOPGAP from converted QF 3.7-inch air-aircraft gun mounts within two months.
-The same mounts had also been used, with other modifications, for Stooge and Brakemine.
+The same mounts had also been used, with different modifications, for Stooge and Brakemine.
 They predicted the final system would be about 19 ft long and a twin-launcher would take up about the same room as a twin 5.25-inch gun turret.
 An April Staff Target called for the system to be able to engage an aircraft flying at 500 mph at altitudes up to 40,000 ft with a maximum weight of 500 lb.